SergXIIIth/config_env/README.md

 # ConfigEnv

-ENV manager for any Ruby code
+Configurator of the `ENV['key']` for any Ruby environment

-- Manage ENV[] variables
+- Describe `ENV['key']` variables in config file with Ruby syntax
-- Upload ENV to Heroku
+- Upload the configured variables to Heroku

-Note.
-It similar to Sinarta configuration

-## Installation
+## Usage

-Add to Gemfile (as top as possible):

     gem 'config_env'

-And then execute:

-    $ bundle

-## Usage

 Create file `config_env.rb`: